eth-ait/hci-project-group-11/README.md

 #### Nathaniel, Florian, Alexandre, Livio, Timon

 ## Project description
-Teufel is a German company focused on providing their clients with excitement in form of music.
+Teufel is a German company focused on providing their clients with excitement in the form of compelling and emotional music products.
 They offer a big variety of speakers and headsets with all of them focusing on intensity and emotions.

 Everybody listens to music!
-The goal is to bring the music system a step further and allow a more dynamic and automated music experience to the user.
+The goal is to bring the music system a step further and allow a more dynamic and automated music experience to the user, powered by mood prediction.
 Instead of constantly having to search through playlists to find a good song to play the user should be provided with music whenever and wherever he is.
-We are looking for more ways to make music more enjoyable.
+We are looking for more ways to make music more enjoyable for both casual and dedicated listeners.

 ## Ideas